Skip to main content

 POST /secure/cards/

-The partner provides the received userId in the card creation request body, together with the balanceId of the balance from which the card should be funded and basic card details such as description and visual identifier.
+The partner provides the returned userId in the card creation request body, together with the balanceId of the balance from which the card should be funded and basic card details such as description and visual identifier.

 Once the card has been created successfully, Sparados returns cardId.